Betterment/test_track_rails_client/README.md

 easier and more conventional, though, and takes care of differentiating between expiriment assignments and feature gate experiences, which are no longer recorded server-side.

+You also must add `self.test_track_identity = :current_user` (or
+whatever your controller uses as a sign-in identity) to your TestTrack-enabled controllers, or set it to `:none` if your app doesn't support authentication.

+If your app supports authentication, You'll need to configure your user model as a [TestTrack Identity](#varying-app-behavior-from-within-a-model)

 ### From 2.0 to 3.0